deyanovich/litodex/README.md

 ed/iliad-oxford/20250420   (further corrections)
 ```

-Each versio is a frozen snapshot of community consensus at that point in time, permanently citable.
+Each versio is a frozen snapshot of community consensus at that point in time, with complete provenance tracking back to original sources.

 ## The Custos Dashboard